LeonSong1995/MeDuSA/docs/documentation/04_CARD_Example.md

 library(MeDuSA)
 help(MeDuSA)
 ```
-### 1. Parameters of MeDuSA
+### 1. Basic usage of MeDuSA
-In this section, we introduce the essential parameters of MeDuSA.
+This section provides an introduction to the basic usage of MeDuSA.
 - bulk: A matrix of bulk RNA-seq data.
 - sce: A Seurat object of scRNA-seq data.
 - select.ct: A character variable indicating the focal cell type.